WayvshockGD/ZeraBot/README.md

 # Zera => Norton Source

 # Running the bot
-**Please run this on a real host, hosting like replit or heroku are not good services for services.
+**Please run this on a real host, hosting like replit or heroku are not good services for hosting.
 BUY A SERVER, VPN OR LOOK FOR FREE HOSTING WITHOUT A LIMIT.**

 Running:
 `tsc -b` or `npx tsc -b` if you do not have typescript installed.